 Although this type of mortgage is quite uncommon these days, it may still be an option.
 If this is a route you’re considering, you should weigh up the pros and cons.

 Other than remortgaging, another option you could consider is taking out a secured loan, providing you aren’t mortgage-free.
 With this type of loan, you can borrow a large amount of money and repay it over a longer period of time.

 Just be sure you can afford to make these repayments and keep on top of your mortgage.
 As the name suggests, this type of loan is secured to your property.
 This means that if you fail to keep up with your repayments – as with a mortgage – your home can be repossessed.

-Here are Ocean, you can check whether you’re likely be accepted for a secured loan before you apply.
-We are a broker for secured loans, which you can learn more about here.
+Ocean is a broker for secured loans, you can check whether you’re likely be accepted for a secured loan before you apply.

 Disclaimer: We make every effort to ensure that content is correct at the time of publication.
 Please note that information published on this website does not constitute financial advice, and we aren’t responsible for the content of any external sites.